Lady tattoos Wizkid’s full name on her chest

-A die-hard female fan of Ayodeji Balogun, popularly known as Wizkid, has gone the extra mile to demonstrate her love for him.
+A female die-hard fan of award-winning singer Wizkid has taken to extreme lengths to show her love for him.

-The young lady drew a tattoo of the singer's full name “Wizkid Ayodeji Balogun,” boldly on her chest.
+The young lady drew a tattoo of the singer's three names “Wizkid Ayodeji Balogun” boldly on her chest.

 @_welbeck__ wrote, “Ashiere just imagine say we Dey date now Shey na so I go Dey see wizkid full name for ur body Abi okan e onibale”.